FAQs

 Elections

-Do I need to be on the Māori electoral roll or of Māori descent if I am standing for election in a Māori Constituency?
+Do I need to be on the Māori electoral roll or of Māori descent if I am standing for election in a Māori constituency?

 No. To be eligible you must be a New Zealand citizen and your name must be on the Parliamentary Electoral Roll (anywhere in New Zealand).
 You will need to be nominated by two electors whose names appear on the Māori electoral roll within the area of election for which you are standing.